Service Portal Manual

 On the next screen (Fig. 15) the user needs to select the Product Model.
 If no product model is selected, then Barco will not be able to treat the customers’ request in an optimal way:

-The customer can once again press ‘Next’.
-On the next screen, the customer can upload additional attachments and write additional comments.
+You can once again press ‘Next’.
+On the next screen, you can upload additional attachments and write additional comments.

 After pressing ‘Next’ you will receive a successful confirmation of your case and a case number (Fig. 16):